Kingly77/VentureTextAdventure/README.md

 - Testing: pytest (+ pytest-cov optional)
 - Formatting: black

-> TODO: Confirm the minimum supported Python version.
-Code uses modern typing and should work on 3.10+, but the exact floor hasn’t been verified.

 ## Requirements
 - Python 3.x
 - A virtual environment tool (venv, virtualenv, or similar)